SoftUni-Internal/interactive-content/EN/03-HATEOAS/04-The-HAL-Explorer.md

 # Example

-Assuming you have followed along, you can try accessing `http://localhost:8080/students`:
+In this example, we try to access `http://localhost:8080/students`:

 [image assetsSrc="Java-Spring-Advanced-HATEOAS-1.jpg" /]